masha-puch/ai-goal-setter/README.md

 # AI Goal Setter

-An AI-powered goal setting and tracking application that helps users set, track, and achieve their goals with intelligent insights and progress visualization.
+An AI-powered goal setting and tracking application that helps users set and achieve their goals with intelligent insights.

 ## Features

 - **Smart Goal Setting**: AI-assisted goal creation and refinement
-- **Progress Tracking**: Visual progress tracking with milestones
 - **Moodboard**: Visual inspiration and motivation board
-- **Reflections**: AI-powered reflection prompts and insights
+- **Achievements**: Record and celebrate your year's achievements
 - **User Authentication**: Secure user registration and login
 - **Responsive Design**: Modern UI built with React and Mantine